 5. Able to keep a regular Schedule

-Some remote employees may find that their creativity and productivity comes at different times in the day.
+Some remote employees may find that their creativity and productivity come at different times in the day.
 One may find they do the best work early in the morning while another may be a night owl who works only at night time.